en

 Different kinds of tofu and Oden assortments.
 Image via yelp

-This izakaya is so popular that it always has long lines of people waiting, but it’s really worth the wait.
-Samon is a bar-izakaya specialized in oden, a typical winter dish which is cooked in a light broth of Nagoya’s local chicken (“Nagoya Cochin” and “Mikawa Dori”) with kombu seaweed and soy sauce.
-We know from the chef that the broth slowly stews for more than 10 hours!
+This izakaya is so popular that it commonly has a line to get in, but it’s worth the wait.
+Summon is a bar-izakaya specialized in oden, a typical winter dish cooked in a light chicken broth with kombu seaweed and soy sauce.
+The chef a this izakaya slowly stews his oden broth for more than 10 hours!

 Opening Hours: 11:00 – 15:00, 16:00 – 23:00